 But this was the true highlight of the night:

 In case you’re curious, that was a touchdown.

 The rivalry was back.
 This time, it was the 49ers who were breaking the hearts of Packers fans everywhere.
 The two met in 2013 to start the season, which wound up being one of the best games of Kaepernick’s career.
-Selling out to stop the run (how very Arizona of them), Kaepernick turned to the air and threw for 412 yards, three touchdowns, no interceptions, and a 69 percent completion rate.
-There was even a scuffle during the thing due to the frustration of the Packers unable to stop Kaepernick:
+Selling out to stop the run, Kaepernick turned to the air and threw for 412 yards, three touchdowns, no interceptions, and a 69 percent completion rate.
+There was even a scuffle during the thing due to the frustration of the Packers being unable to stop Kaepernick.